 The market environment includes interactions between firms, suppliers, and customers, where the interactions are voluntary economic transactions, governed by markets and contracts.

 The nonmarket environment, on the other hand, refers to the domain of concerns that cannot be controlled or managed through an individual's or organization's market-based interactions.
-These are social, political, regulatory, and legal considerations that affect an organization’s and/or individual's fortunes but occur outside of the market environment.
+These are social, political, regulatory, and legal considerations that affect an organization’s and/or individual's fortunes but occur outside the market environment.